Crimes and Punishments

 Something tells him to get up and go to the window, a feeling in his gut that he’s learned to trust.
 He pads across the dark room, leans on the window ledge and peers out.

 It’s a warm, still night.
-The few glowing streetlamps cast much of the cobbled street down below in thick shadow.
+The few glowing streetlamps leave much of the cobbled street down below in thick shadow.
 The buildings across the way are black shapes in the darkness.
 There’s not a single person moving out there, thinks Jake.
 The hour is late, after all.
 He twists his head, examining the side of the manse and the small fenced-in yard down below.
 He’s just about to pull his head back in when movement catches his eye.
 A dark figure some distance along the street and moving away, just briefly illuminated in the light of one of the streetlamps.

 He recognizes the figure, even from this distance.
 The familiar gait, dangerous and cat-like, and swaying ever so slightly with drink.